Jira tracker · Side-by-side review

 Onboarding effort

-Planim Download + Jira API token + JQL filter; usable in under five minutes
+Planim Download, paste a Jira API token, choose a JQL filter; usable in under five minutes

 Everhour Create account, connect Jira integration, create projects, assign clients and rates